 Between 1964 and 2020, the Robert Robinson Award was awarded for contributions to organic chemistry from a researcher over the age of 55.
-In 2020, as part of a series of changes following an independent review of the Royal Society of Chemistry's recognition programmes, this award evolved to one of our Organic Division's new Horizon Prizes, the Robert Robinson Award in Synthetic Organic Chemistry, for a team or collaboration opening up new directions and possibilities in the field of synthetic organic chemistry.
+In 2020, as part of a series of changes following an independent review of the Royal Society of Chemistry's recognition programmes, this award evolved to one of our Organic Chemistry Community's new Horizon Prizes, the Robert Robinson Award in Synthetic Organic Chemistry, for a team or collaboration opening up new directions and possibilities in the field of synthetic organic chemistry.

 The prize is named after the British organic chemist Robert Robinson, who received the Nobel Prize for Chemistry in 1947 for his investigations on plant products of biological importance.